Bulimia Nervosa Health Risks Span the Entire Body

 - Ulcers, pancreatitis

-- Esophageal inflammation and/rupture (resulting from vomiting)
+- Esophageal inflammation and/rupture, acid reflux (resulting from vomiting)

 - "Bulimia teeth" or tooth decay and staining (caused by stomach acids/frequent vomiting)

-- Fatigue, muscle weakness (from over-exercise)
+- Fatigue and muscle weakness (from over-exercise or electrolyte imbalances)

-Bulimia treatment includes both medical and psychiatric intervention as well as the support of a specially-trained dietician to ensure that you are safely transitioning to healthy, life-sustaining nourishment.
-And lastly, intensive therapy is needed so that you can identify what’s driving your illness and how you can adopt new, healthy behaviors.
+Bulimia treatment includes both medical and psychiatric intervention as well as the support of a specially-trained dietitian to ensure that you are safely transitioning to healthy, life-sustaining nourishment.
+And lastly, intensive therapy is needed so that you can learn and adopt new, effective coping behaviors.

 If you or someone you know is suffering from bulimia, please call 877-825-8584 to schedule a free consultation with an Eating Recovery Center Masters-level clinician.
+All calls are confidential.